hyoo-ru/crowd.hyoo.ru/text/readme.md

 - Can be binded to native `<textarea>`.
 - Uses tokenizer to split text by tokens.
+- Retokenization of changed tokens is executed on write.
 - Token's value and tokens order are stored separately and can be changed independently.
 - Merge never produces unreadable token value.
 Only one of valid (LWW).